-The place everyone is talking about right now, Best Ugly Bagel – having recently established themselves in Wellington.
-Located just off Cuba Street on Swan Lane, this funky, energetic eatery is popular with students, locals and visitors alike and offers a huge selection of Montreal styled bagels and toppings.
+It seems like everyone is talking about Best Ugly Bagels right now.
+Having recently established themselves in Wellington, just off Cuba Street on Swan Lane.
+They offer a funky, energetic eatery.
+It is popular with students, locals and visitors alike and offers a huge selection of Montreal styled bagels and toppings.
 From the simply divine Zany Zeus organic cream cheese bagel to the more extravagant free range chicken, mayo, yoghurt, curry powder, spring onions, rocket sauce and toasted almond ‘Chickaboom’ – there’s something for everyone.

 Phuthai Esarn • website • 04 801 5006

-My favourite city Thai and I am clearly not the only one – as this friendly North and North Eastern Thai restaurant continues to thrive and often is packed on Friday and Saturday evenings.
-No matter how busy though, you’ll always be greeted by a welcoming smile – whether you’re dining in or simply picking up a takeaway.
+Firstly, this is one of my favourite city Thai’s.
+And I am clearly not the only one as this friendly North and North Eastern Thai restaurant continues to thrive.
+It is often packed on Friday and Saturday evenings.
+No matter how busy though, you’ll always be greeted by a welcoming smile whether you’re dining in or simply picking up a takeaway.
 I recommend the stir-fried mixed seafood with Thai chilli paste served on a sizzling hot dish – excellent value for money and delicious.
 I find it difficult to not order a roti too, which come with a peanut satay and are delicious.

 Nakhon Thai • website • 04 386 2338